-KatSized is a site that I, Kat, have created to express my interest in fitness.
+KatSized is a blog that I’ve created to express my interest in fitness.
 Its contents should not be used to substitute any medical advice or treatment which may be provided by a physician.
 I encourage you to check with your physician before beginning any new fitness program.
 With that being said, here is some advice that I have on exercising safely:

 Increase Activity Gradually

 Keep in mind that we are all at different fitness levels.
 No matter your personal fitness level, be sure to make any changes in your workout activity gradual.
 Doing too much, too soon may cause harm to your body.
 If you didn’t get out of shape overnight, you really can’t expect to get back in to shape overnight, can you?
 Be patient.
 Be consistent.
 You will get there!

 When to Stop

 It is normal to feel some discomfort and fatigue when exercising, as well as, muscle soreness the following day(s).
 However, if you experience any of the symptoms listed below, discontinue your workout and seek medical attention:

 Always warm up for 5 – 10 minutes at the beginning of your workout.
 This increases blood circulation, range of motion, and prepares the body for the workout.
 Always end your workout with a cool down for 5 – 10 minutes.
 This brings your heart rate back down in a smooth transition to prevent blood pressure from dropping too quickly, and relaxes the muscles.